cancms/Yangcy0126.github.io/content/home/conferenceReports.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 +++
+Annual Conference of Quantitative Finance and Insurance Section of Chinese Society of Optimization, Overall Planning and Economical Mathematics, (5th in Wuhan, 2023; 6th in Nanjing, 2024)

-21st Annual Conference of the Chinese Society of Finance, Guangzhou, 2024
+Annual Conference of the Chinese Society of Finance (21st in Guangzhou, 2024; 20th in Beijing, 2023)

-1st Theoretical Foundations of Digital Economy Forum, Beijing, 2024
+Theoretical Foundations of Digital Economy Forum (1st in Beijing, 2024)

-6th Internet and Digital Economy Forum, Beijing, 2024
+Internet and Digital Economy Forum (6th in Beijing, 2024; 5th in Changsha, 2023)

-9th Risk Management and Financial Statistics Forum, Guangzhou, 2024
+Risk Management and Financial Statistics Forum (9th in Guangzhou, 2024; 7th in Guangzhou, 2022; 6th in Xiamen, 2021)

 1st Greater Bay Area Digital Finance Forum, Guangzhou, 2024

-20th Annual Conference of the Chinese Society of Finance, Beijing, 2023

 7th Annual Conference of Chinese Fintech, Guangzhou, 2023

 1st Symposium on Frontier Issues of Industrial Integration by the Chinese Society of Industrial Economics, Guangzhou, 2023

-5th Internet and Digital Economy Forum, Changsha, 2023

 1st “Quarterly Journal of Finance” Forum, Guangzhou, 2023

-5th Annual Conference of Quantitative Finance and Insurance Section of Chinese Society of Optimization, Overall Planning and Economical Mathematics, Wuhan, 2023

-7th Risk Management and Financial Statistics Forum, Guangzhou, 2022

 Monetary Policy Issues and Challenges for Asian Economies International Conference, Online, 2021

-6th Risk Management and Financial Statistics Forum, Xiamen, 2021

 8th Annual Conference of Chinese Statistical Society, Chengdu, 2021